telerik/justmock-docs/basic-usage/mock/throws-async.md

 # Throws Async

-`ThrowsAsync` method covers a specific case when needed to test negative scenarios in asynchronous calls.
+Use `ThrowsAsync` to make a mocked `async` method return a faulted `Task` with a specified exception.
+It is the async equivalent of [`Throws`]({%slug justmock/basic-usage/mock/throws%}) for `Task`-returning methods.

+Use `ThrowsAsync` when you need to test how your code handles a failed asynchronous dependency - for example, when a service call fails and the calling code must catch or propagate the exception.

 Let us have the system under test: